powercodeacademy/phrg-local-development-env-setup/README.md

 1. Run `curl "https://raw.githubusercontent.com/powerhome/phrg-local-development-env-setup/master/bash_profile" -o "$HOME/.bash_profile"`

 Once the above commands have been run, start a new shell session.

-## Step 14 - Node

-Now let’s get your node version manager installed.
-Node is a package manager for JavaScript.

-1. Run `curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.2/install.sh | bash` on iTerm.
-1. Run `source ~/.bash_profile`.
-This will refresh your shell after making these changes.
-This way you won't have to quit shell session and open it again.
-1. Finally, run `nvm install 6.11.2` to install Node.js (`nvm` stands for Node Version Manager).

 ## Step 15 - Java